Change of Status

 U.S. is processed through the United States Citizenship and Immigration Services (USCIS).
 Students who choose this option will NOT depart the U.S. Instead, they will pay a fee to USCIS and complete an application including a Form I-20 or DS-2019 from UNC-CH and the I-539 form.
 We recommend students check the current processing times in order to appropriately time the submission of their change of status application and avoid possible delay in studies and/or employment.

 Studying while change of status is pending

-It is a violation of immigration status for individuals in F-2 status (except for children in elementary or secondary school) to begin a course of study.
+Individuals in F-2 status (except for children in elementary or secondary school) cannot study full-time.
 Individuals in the status of B-1, B-2 (including those with a visa annotated “prospective student”), W/B or W/T also violate their immigration status by beginning a course of study.
 F-2 and B visitor visa holders as listed above are not eligible to begin classes until the change of status has been approved by USCIS.

 An individual in a status other than F-2 or B visitor may be eligible to study while the change of status application is pending at USCIS (for example, J-2, H-4, and other dependents).

 Please check with an ISSS advisor if you have questions about studying while your change of status is pending.